-Do not play 3-inch (8-cm) discs in this system.
-Play only standard round discs.
+You can also play 3-inch (8-cm) discs without using an adapter ring.
+In all cases, play only standard round discs.
 Odd-shaped CDs may jam in the drive or cause other problems.

 When the system reaches the end of the disc, it will return to the beginning and play that disc again.